FBarreraP/SistemasEmbebidos/Aula11/README.md

 	GPIOB->PUPDR &= ~(0b11<<0);

 	//Systick
-	SysTick->LOAD = 0x00FFFFFF; //Initializing with the maximum value to 24 bits
+	SysTick->LOAD = 0x00FFFFFF; //Initializing with the maximum value to 24 bits and load the SysTick->VAL register when the counter is enabled
 	SysTick->CTRL |= (0b101); //Clock source is processor clock (AHB) and counter enable

 	while(1){